Month 1, Day 30, Saturday 3:30 p.m.

-He hummed to himself, feeling rather ambiguous as he turned his head to watch her enter the inn-cum-entertainment hall.
+Oliver hummed to himself, feeling ambiguous as he watched her enter the inn-cum-entertainment hall.
 He had grown closer to her than he planned.
-He was one to take on “projects,” obviously, and though he’d hoped she would grow to be truly useful—which had happened even sooner than he hoped, though not in the way he expected—he hadn’t thought it would be more than that.
-Yet, now he was worried for her, pleased to see her, disappointed that he couldn’t stop the carriage on the street and call for her to jump in so that they would talk.
+He was one to take on “projects,” obviously, and though he’d hoped she would grow to be truly useful—which had happened even sooner than he could have guessed, though not in the way he expected—he hadn’t thought it would be more than that.
+Yet, now he was worried for her, pleased to see her, and disappointed that he couldn’t stop the carriage on the street and call for her to jump in so that they could talk.

-The driver took them around to the Verdant Stag’s back yard where there was a locked entrance with a route to the upper floor where Oliver kept his office, but not before Oliver instructed Huntley to have Siobhan come up to meet him before she left.
-The driver didn’t try to peek under Oliver’s hood as he got out, and Huntley gave him a large tip as they exited.
+The driver took them around to the Verdant Stag’s back yard where there was a locked entrance with a route to the upper floor where Oliver kept his office.

-Siobhan came up to visit him, and they had a pleasant chat that erased most of the tension from his morning, sharing troubles and ideas for solutions.
-She seemed haggard, and a little too thin, but her company was as compelling as ever.
+While Oliver waited for someone to escort the boy back home and return, he called Siobhan up to visit him, and they had a pleasant chat that erased most of the tension from his morning, sharing troubles and ideas for solutions.
+She looked haggard and a little too thin, but her company was as compelling as ever.
 When she left, Oliver put his mask back on regretfully.

-Percival entered shortly after, holding a sealed cartridge that Oliver supposed contained the camera’s negatives.
+Percival entered shortly after, holding a sealed cartridge that Oliver supposed contained the negative image.

 The boy cleared his throat.
-“The camera did actually capture a pretty good photograph of that copper.
+“The camera obscura did actually capture a good image of that copper.
 Very…impactful.”